 1. Buy a new water cartridge and soak it up in the water for 5 minutes.
 Rinse it properly for around a minute afterward.

-3. Open the lid and insert the cartridge properly into the upper holder.
-Close the lid after that.
+3. Then insert the cartridge properly into the upper filter holder and snap on the lower filter holder.

-4. Place the cartridge back into the reservoir and pack it properly.
+4. Place the cartridge back into the reservoir and ensure that it’s locked in properly.

 After Cleaning, How to Descale Keurig Coffee Maker?

-You clean the exterior and detachable components of your coffee maker regularly.
-So, it must be giving you a refreshing and flavorful brew.
+If you clean the exterior and detachable components of your coffee maker regularly, it must be giving you a refreshing and flavorful brew.
 Or can you sense some inconsistency in its quality?
 What can be the fault now?
 Do you need to take it to the service center?
 Well, there’s something you’re still missing in the cleaning process.

 You can use Keurig’s descaling solution to do that.
 There’s also a cost-effective home remedy to it.
-You can use white vinegar to clean up the scale buildup.
-The mineral buildup is no match to the vinegar’s acidity.
-Fortunately, it’s not too strong to harm other parts of the coffee maker, either.
-Here’s how you can do this:
+You can use white vinegar to clean up the scale buildup, which is also a safe way to do it.

 1. Empty the reservoir along with the filter.
 Turn off the auto-off function if your Keurig has one.